Milena95-dev/QA-Test-Ino-Games/README.md

 # Ino Games Test Project

-This repository contains the test cases, issues, and reports for various games developed by Ino Games, focusing on the Slot Catalog Demo version.
-The project includes functional, usability, performance, and visual testing for different browsers and devices.
+This repository contains the test cases, issues, and reports for the Slot Catalog Demo version developed by InnoGames.
+The focus is on functional, usability, performance, and visual testing across multiple browsers and devices.

-## Test Cases and Issues
+## 🧪 Test Scope

-- **Test Types**: The tests cover functional tests (ensuring all game features work), usability tests (evaluating user interface and gameplay), and performance tests (validating stability under various conditions).
+- **Test Types**:
+  - **Functional**: Validating that all core game functionalities behave as expected.
+  - **Usability**: Assessing user interface, interaction flow, and overall user experience.
+  - **Performance**: Measuring stability, responsiveness, and loading times.
+  - **Visual**: Checking layout consistency, resolution behavior, and asset rendering.

+- **Browsers & Devices Tested**:
-- **Browsers Tested**: Chrome, Mozilla Firefox, Safari, and Edge on mobile and desktop platforms.
+  - **Desktop**: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge
+  - **Mobile**: Chrome (Android), Safari (iOS)

+- **Identified Bugs**:
-- **Identified Bugs**: Issues ranged from minor UI problems to critical game-breaking bugs, such as loading failures, graphical artifacts, and button malfunctions.
+  - Issues ranged from UI inconsistencies to critical game-breaking bugs, such as:
-- **Improvements**: Suggestions included better-quality assets, improved interactions, and adjusted text formatting.
+    - Asset loading failures
+    - Graphical artifacts
+    - Unresponsive buttons and interactions

+- **Suggested Improvements**:
+  - Higher-quality visual assets
+  - Improved text formatting and alignment
+  - Enhanced feedback on user interactions

-## Testing Process
+## 🔍 Testing Process

-1. **Execution**: Test cases were followed step-by-step to reproduce issues, comparing results to expected outcomes.
-2. **Bug Reports**: Detailed reports included steps to reproduce, expected vs. actual results, and severity levels (Critical, High, Medium, Low).
+1. **Test Execution**
+   Each test case was executed step-by-step and compared against expected outcomes.

+2. **Bug Reporting**
+   Reports included:
+   - Clear steps to reproduce the issue
+   - Expected vs. actual behavior
+   - Severity levels (Critical, High, Medium, Low)

+3. **Evidence Collection**
-3. **Evidence**: Screenshots and videos were provided to illustrate each issue clearly.
+   Screenshots and short video clips were used to document and illustrate each issue clearly.

-## Conclusion
+## ✅ Conclusion

-This testing process ensures the games are high-quality, free from major bugs, and optimized for all platforms.
-It provides comprehensive documentation for developers and recommendations for enhancing the user experience.
+This testing effort ensures that the game provides a stable, visually consistent, and enjoyable experience across different platforms.
+It delivers actionable feedback for developers and highlights areas for improvement in both gameplay and interface quality.